1941 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1941-S Nickel Value

-The 1941-S Jefferson Nickel had a mintage of over 43 million coins struck at the San Francisco Mint, making it one of the more common dates in the series.
-The distinguishing feature of the regular 1941-S is its small “S” mintmark positioned on the right side of Monticello on the reverse.
-In circulated grades and up to MS66 condition without Full Steps designation, it is fairly common and obtainable without paying any significant premium.
+The 1941-S Jefferson Nickel had a mintage of over 43 million coins struck at the San Francisco Mint.
+In circulated grades and up to MS66 condition without a Full Steps designation, it is fairly common and obtainable without paying a significant premium.

-However, MS67 Full Step 1941-S nickels are truly rare, and to command the biggest premium, the strike should be as bold as possible with full lines extending their full length.
-In MS67 condition it is very difficult to find, with a dozen examples known to exist and none grading finer.
-Most 1941-S nickels were poorly made with dull luster and soft or blurry details, as the dies were run far too long, and when erosion lines formed they were simply polished away, taking shallow design features with them, making truly satisfying specimens difficult to locate.
+However, MS67 Full Steps 1941-S nickels are truly rare.
+According to PCGS CoinFacts, fewer than a dozen examples are known in MS67 condition with none grading finer.
+Most 1941-S nickels were poorly struck, with dies run far too long — and when erosion lines formed, they were simply polished away, taking shallow design features with them.

 1941-S Nickel Price/Grade Chart